folguinch/website/_drafts/carretera_austral_chapter2.md

 In this road everybody is doing its own thing, you may be lucky and stick with a group but plans/goals are different for each cyclist.
 So this part of the trip is good to share ideas and experiences.

-{% include figure.html path="assets/img/carretera_austral_005.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="assets/img/carretera_austral_005.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
     Sea farms.
 </div>